Neighbours: A series of seven stories

 There are no accurate estimates, but the common saying is that there are more Lebanese living abroad than in Lebanon itself.

 Myself, I did the reverse migration of my dad and grandfather.
-I spent all of my childhood in Saudi Arabia, then moved back to Lebanon with my parents and three sisters in 2014.
+I spent all of my childhood in Saudi Arabia, then moved back to Lebanon with my parents and four sisters in 2014.
 My first year in Lebanon was filled with cultural shocks.
 Over my inability to find mainstream Lebanese jokes funny, how hard it was to connect with others who hadn’t been living in Saudi Arabia.
 During four out of the five years that passed since moving back, I wanted nothing more than to leave Lebanon.

 I could count on one hand the number of things that drove me insane in Lebanon.
 The frequent power cuts, the unnerving noise pollution, and the nerve-wrecking traffic jams.